pippo-github/vue-laravel-rest-api/readme.md

 ![project image not present](screenShot/restApiVueLaravel.png)

-Vue Project and Laravel REST API
+Laravel and Vue  REST API
 --------------------------------

 **Purpose of the application:** The project gives the possibility to insert the data in a MySQL db and to show them via a SPA created through the Vue framework, the control of the data takes place by the Laravel framework, using the JSON:API specifications.